codecrafters-io/build-your-own-grep/stage_descriptions/base-08-ao7.md

 ### End of String or Line Anchor (`$`)

-The `$` anchor matches patterns at the very end of the input string.
+The `$` anchor matches patterns at the very end of an input string.

 For example:
 - `dog$` matches `"dog"` (pattern at end)